Gerald Francis O'Keefe: Period of reform and renewal

-During his 26 years of service in Davenport, O’Keefe put into place the reforms and spirit of the Second Vatican Council.
-The Priests’ Senate had been established just prior to his appointment to the diocese.
-A Sister's Council, representing the members of religious orders of women in the diocese, was established in 1967 as was the Lay Council.
-In March 1970 O’Keefe established the first Diocesan Pastoral Council, which included members of the clergy, religious orders, and the laity.
-A Diocesan Board of Education was also established early in his episcopate.
+In 1967, O'Keefe established Sister's Council in the diocese, representing the members of religious orders, along with a Lay Council.
+In 1970, he inaugurated the first diocesan pastoral council, which included clergy, religious orders, and the laity.
+A diocesan Board of Education was also established early in his episcopate.
 Procedures for due process, recommended by the Canon Law Society of America, were put in place in the late 1960s.
-In 1978 he established the diaconate in the diocese as its own ministry, and not just "transitional" for those pursuing the priesthood.
-The first class of deacons was ordained December 13, 1980.
-A Deacons Council, similar to those for the priests, sisters and laity, was also organized.
+In 1978, O'Keefe established the permanent diaconate, with the first class of deacons being ordained in 1980.
+He also organized a Deacons Council, similar to those for the priests, sisters and laity..

-St. Vincent’s Home, which had taken care of orphaned and abandoned children since 1897, was discontinued in 1968.
-The following year Catholic Charities was replaced with the Office of Social Action under the leadership of the Rev. Marvin Mottet.
-In 1974 O’Keefe established the Diocesan Pastoral Center and residence for both retired and active priests in the former St. Vincent's Home.
+St. Vincent’s Home, which had taken care of orphaned and abandoned children since 1897, closed in 1968.
+The following year Catholic Charities was replaced with the Office of Social Action under Reverend Marvin Mottet.
+In 1974, O’Keefe established the diocesan Pastoral Center and residence for both retired and active priests in the former St. Vincent's Home.
 Offices of Religious Education and Family Life were also established.

 Ministry to Latinos became a priority in the diocese.
-As early as the post-World War I era, Spanish-speaking people came into the diocese in noticeable numbers.
-Their numbers ebbed during the Great Depression and World War II.
-In the 1950s migrant workers entered the diocese to work the farm fields around Muscatine and their numbers started to increase slowly after that.
-Bishop O’Keefe joined with Bishops Arthur O'Neil of Rockford and John Franz of Peoria to create an office that assisted migrant workers with job and education services.
-In 1972 the Social Action department established an Immigration Office.
-Priests were also sent to Mexico to learn Spanish and to be immersed in the culture.
+As early as the post-World War I era, they had started moving into the diocese in noticeable numbers.
+Their numbers ebbed during the Great Depression of the 1930s and World War II in the 1940s.
+In the 1950s, migrant workers entered the diocese to work the farm fields around Muscatine and their numbers started to increase slowly.
+O’Keefe co-founded an office to assist migrant workers with job and education services.
+In 1972, the Social Action department established an Immigration Office.
+O'Keefe sent priests to Mexico to learn Spanish and immerse themselves in its culture.
 Three Spanish-speaking deacons were ordained in 1981.

-Bishop O’Keefe called two diocesan synods into existence, the fourth and fifth for the diocese.
-The 1974 synod was the first since 1932 and included vowed religious and the laity for the first time.
-The synod focused on spiritual renewal, unifying and restructuring the diocese.
-The 1985 synod also focused on restructuring the diocese based on the recent reforms to the Code of Canon Law.
+During his tenure, O’Keefe called two diocesan synods.
+The 1974 synod, the first since 1932, included vowed religious and laity for the first time.
+It focused on spiritual renewal, unifying and restructuring the diocese.
+The 1985 synod focused on restructuring the diocese based on the recent reforms to the Code of Canon Law.

 The diocese celebrated its centennial in 1981.
-Sr. Madeleine Marie Schmidt, CHM, wrote a diocesan history, and a liturgy was celebrated at Sacred Heart Cathedral.
+Sister Madeleine Marie Schmidt wrote a diocesan history, and a liturgy was celebrated at Sacred Heart Cathedral.
 In attendance was Cardinal John Cody of Chicago.
-A choir of voices from throughout the diocese was formed to provide the music.